 Experience Japan to the fullest by relaxing at one of these Tokyo Ryokans near the Yamanote Line.

-The Edo Sakura is a budget-friendly ryokan that’s located 12-minutes away from Uguisudani station on the JR Yamanote line.
+The Edo Sakura is a budget-friendly ryokan that’s located 12-minutes away from Uguisudani station on the Tokyo JR Yamanote line.
 This means you’re close to both Ueno and Akihabara to one side, and Nippori on the other side, where you can experience off-the-beaten-path Tokyo in the Yanaka neighborhood.

 Expect to sleep on the tatami floors in a futon in this traditional ryokan.
 A public stone bath option, as well as private attached baths, are available for all rooms.
 Guests can even join a traditional Japanese tea ceremony every morning.

 The Hoshinoya Hotel is an upscale, modern twist on a traditional ryokan.
 The hotel combines modern Western furnishings with traditional Japanese touches like sliding screen doors and tatami flooring.
 Hotel amenities include a large public bath/onsen, a spa, and several Japanese culture events that you can sign up for, for an additional charge.

 Located near both Kanda and Tokyo stations on the Yamanote Line, staying at the Hoshinoya Hotel means access to countless shopping malls, restaurants, and cafes.
 You’re also just steps from the Imperial Palace!

 Tip: If you want to stay in a ryokan in Tokyo, you’ll find more options if you don’t stay near the JR Yamanote line and head to Asakusa, home to the Sensoji Temple.
 Check out the Kaminarimon Ryokan which overlooks Nakamise street, or the quaint Ryokan Kamogawa Asakusa.